 Two-driver vehicles that are in the same class will be marked on the drivers side of the windshield with a “2” indicating a two-driver vehicle.

-Vehicles where the driver and/or authorized passenger is using an approved arm-restraint and that have no side window/net or where the driver or authorized passenger wishes to drive with the window open more than 1” will be marked with a colored band along the bottom of the relevant window opening.
+Vehicles where the driver and/or authorized passenger is using an approved arm-restraint and that have no side window/net or where the driver or authorized passenger wishes to drive with the window open more than 1” shall be marked with a colored band along the bottom of the relevant window opening.
 This marking will be provided during the Safety/Tech Inspection.
 The color/design of the marking for the event will be communicated to workers during the driver’s meeting.
+Any competitor who is using arm restraints and enters the course without the required colored band indicator shall be red-flagged, and the competitor will be scored as a DNF for that run whether they have been red-flagged or not.

-Competitors who present to the scanner and/or start line with the wrong number on their car, 2 sets of numbers, the incorrect class showing, or wrong/multiple barcodes on helmet will receive a warning for their first offense, a cone penalty for the second offense, and may receive a DSQ for three or more offenses at the same event.
+Competitors who present to the scanner and/or start line with the wrong number on their car, 2 sets of numbers, the incorrect class showing, wrong/multiple barcodes on helmet, or missing the two driver car designation will receive a warning for their first offense, a cone penalty for the second offense, and may receive a DSQ for three or more offenses at the same event.

 Vehicle Safety/Tech